 This collection contains the records of the Seminary from its founding in 1791 and includes official correspondence, records regarding administrative, financial, legal, and curriculum matters, student and faculty lists, faculty meeting minutes, student registers, and publications, including the Voice of St. Mary’s Seminary.
 Course catalogs are available from 1894.
 Researchers are able to access records through 1944.

 The Liberal Arts College of St. Mary’s Seminary & University (1969-1977).
 Size: 36 records storage boxes; date span: c.
 1969-1977.

-St. Mary’s Seminary College came into being when the junior college division of St. Charles’ College was united with the philosophy department of St. Mary’s Seminary.
-The college was located on the campus of St. Charles’ and was closed in 1977.
+The seminary college came into being when the junior college division of St. Charles’ College and High School was united with the philosophy department of St. Mary’s Seminary.
+The college was located on the campus of the former St. Charles’ and was closed in 1977.

 This collection contains the records of the seminary college for the years it operated and includes official correspondence, records regarding administrative, financial, legal, and curriculum matters, student and faculty lists, and faculty meeting minutes.
 A complete set of yearbooks and course catalogs are also available.